onflow/flow/docs/content/kitty-items/modify.md

 ![admin-ui](admin-ui.png)

 Now, hit the "Mint Item" button and see a new NFT being generated.
 The generation of new NFTs is randomized, so you will have to **mint a few new NFTs** until you will see an NFT from your new sunglasses collection.

+During the minting process, you should see the shades flash in the preview pane on the left side of the screen.

+> **Note**: It is best to hit the back button in your browser to get back to the "Mint a New Item" screen.
+You can jump to this screen by opening this URL: [`http://localhost:3001/admin/mint/`](http://localhost:3001/admin/mint/).